 The build quality is excellent and features stainless steel construction with a classy chrome look.
 The earbuds are also magnetic so you can wrap them around your neck when not in use without fear of them falling off.

-Because of its extreme comfort, superior sound quality, ease of use, and outstanding build quality, the Sennheiser HD1 Free is the best all-around wireless ear bud set I have tried.
+Because of its extreme comfort, superior sound quality, ease of use, and outstanding build quality for earbuds, the Sennheiser HD1 Free is the best all-around wireless ear bud set I have tried.

 Beats X Wireless Earphones (Best Bass- An excellent mid-priced model)